-Many students have stood on the bank of a stream or river and watched its water flowing.
+Many students have seen water flowing in a stream.
 Many will probably not have seen streams or rivers from a high altitude or elevation.
 Begin the investigation by showing students the Images for Setting the Scene.
 Ask them the following:

-- Images for Setting the Scene Word Document (4.42 MB) - Images for Setting the Scene Adobe PDF (171 KB) - 1.
-Describe what you see. - 2.
+- 1. Describe what you see. - 2.
 In what ways are these rivers changing the land around them?

-Have your students discuss these questions, first in pairs, then groups and then as a whole class.
+Have students discuss these questions, first in pairs, then groups and then as a whole class.
 Record their answers on a flipchart that you can refer to throughout the investigation.